{{ result.summaryTitle }}

 Introduction

-Residential load path from panel rating to demand load and service headroom
+Residential service load path from service rating through demand load to headroom

 How to Use This Tool:

-1. Choose Scenario preset to load a starting point such as a 200 A home adding EV charging, a heat-pump retrofit, a hot tub and workshop, or a compact 100 A service.
+1. Choose Scenario preset to load a working example such as an EV addition, heat-pump retrofit, hot tub and workshop, compact 100 A service, or custom check.

 2. Select Calculation method.
-Use the worksheet basis your electrician, local permit form, or utility expects before comparing the result with the service rating.
+Match the worksheet basis your electrician, permit form, or utility expects before reading Target service class.

 3. Enter Dwelling floor area, Existing service rating, Target loading, and Service voltage.
-The summary compares calculated demand amps with the entered rating and target.
+The summary updates the demand amps, rating spare, and target headroom.

-4. Add the large connected loads: Small-appliance circuits, Range or oven, Clothes dryer, Electric water heater, HVAC basis, and EV charger circuit.
+4. Enter the main dwelling loads: Small-appliance circuits, Range or oven, Clothes dryer, Electric water heater, HVAC basis, and EV charger circuit.

 Interpreting Results:

-Calculated demand load is the modeled service load in volt-amperes and amps.
-Modeled spare capacity compares that demand with the entered service rating.
-Modeled target headroom compares the same demand with the selected planning target, so it can be negative even when the rating itself is not exceeded.
+Calculated demand load is the modeled dwelling demand after the selected demand method and load rules are applied.
+Modeled spare capacity compares that demand with the full entered rating.
+Modeled target headroom compares the same demand with the lower planning target, so it can be tight or negative even when the service rating is not exceeded.

 Technical Details: